Welcome to Strong & Deadly Futures!

 How was Strong & Deadly Futures Developed?

-Strong & Deadly Futures was developed by researchers at the University of Sydney (Matilda Centre for Research in Mental Health and Substance Use, CRE in Indigenous Health & Alcohol) in partnership with Aboriginal and Torres Strait Islander creative agencies Gilimbaa, GARUWA, and Leon Design.
+Strong & Deadly Futures was developed by researchers at the University of Sydney (Matilda Centre for Research in Mental Health and Substance Use, CRE in Indigenous Health & Alcohol) in partnership with Aboriginal and Torres Strait Islander creative agencies Gilimbaa, GARUWA, and CAUSE/AFFECT.

 Does Strong & Deadly Futures improve wellbeing?

-At the end of the trial, Strong & Deadly Futures will be made widely accessible to secondary schools in Australia.
-To express your interest in being part of Strong & Deadly Futures, email us at info@strongdeadly.org.au.
+As the trial comes to a close, Strong & Deadly Futures is being made widely available to secondary schools across Australia.
+To express your interest in bringing Strong & Deadly Futures to your school or community, email us at info@strongdeadly.org.au.

 To read more about our program development and research, click on the articles below